| 2006 Super Bowl Gambling

 made to be played in a home stadium, Steelers-Seahawks

+is it.
 Just think: The road warriors against

 the unvanquished hosts.
 A dominant sixth seed needing